IBM/ibm-openpages-mcp-server/README.md

 ## API Endpoints

 - `GET /`: Health check endpoint
+- `POST /mcp`: JSON-RPC 2.0 endpoint for all MCP communication

+### Supported JSON-RPC Methods

+- `initialize`: Initialize the MCP server connection
-- `GET /api/tools`: List available tools
+- `tools/list`: List available tools
-- `POST /api/tools/call`: Call a specific tool
+- `tools/invoke`: Call a specific tool
-- `POST /api/streamable`: Raw streamable HTTP endpoint for MCP communication
+- `resources/list`: List available resources
+- `resources/read`: Read a specific resource
+- `ping`: Check connection health
+- `notifications/initialized`: Client notification about initialization completion
+- `shutdown`: Graceful termination of the session

+#### Legacy Method Support
+For backward compatibility, the following legacy method names are also supported:
+- `list_tools`: Maps to `tools/list`
+- `call_tool`: Maps to `tools/invoke`

 ## MCP Protocol Implementation

 This server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/specification/2025-03-26/basic/lifecycle) with streamable HTTP transport.
 It follows the complete MCP lifecycle:

 1. **Initialization**: The server supports the `initialize` method, which returns server capabilities and metadata.
-   - Complies with the MCP specification by including required fields: `protocolVersion` and `serverInfo`
+   - Complies with the MCP specification by including required fields:
-   - Returns server capabilities for feature negotiation (sampling, elicitation, roots)
+     - `serverInfo`: Server metadata including name, version, and description
+     - `capabilities`: Supported capabilities with proper format
+     - `tools`: List of available tools with descriptions and input schemas
+     - `resources`: List of available resources with URIs and descriptions
+   - Capabilities include:
+     - `tools.list` and `tools.invoke`: For tool discovery and execution
+     - `resources.list` and `resources.read`: For resource management
+     - `prompts.list`: Disabled as not supported
+     - `completion`: For completion support

-2. **Tool Discovery**: The server supports the `list_tools` method to discover available tools.
+2. **Tool Discovery**: The server supports the `tools/list` method to discover available tools.
    - Returns a list of available tools with their descriptions and parameters
+   - Also supports legacy `list_tools` method for backward compatibility

-3. **Tool Execution**: The server supports the `call_tool` method to execute specific tools.
+3. **Tool Execution**: The server supports the `tools/invoke` method to execute specific tools.
    - Accepts tool name and parameters
    - Returns results in the specified format
+   - Also supports legacy `call_tool` method for backward compatibility

+4. **Resource Management**: The server supports resource-related methods:
+   - `resources/list`: Lists available resources
+   - `resources/read`: Reads a specific resource by URI

-4. **Notifications**: The server supports the `notifications/initialized` method.
+5. **Notifications**: The server supports the `notifications/initialized` method.
    - Handles client notifications about initialization completion

-5. **Ping/Pong**: The server supports the `ping` method for connection health checks.
+6. **Ping**: The server supports the `ping` method for connection health checks.
-   - Returns a `pong` response to confirm the server is responsive
+   - Returns an empty object response as required by the MCP specification

-6. **Shutdown**: The server supports the `shutdown` method for graceful termination.
+7. **Shutdown**: The server supports the `shutdown` method for graceful termination.
    - Allows clients to signal they're done with the session

 ### Streamable HTTP Transport